Our Sustainability Skills symbols are a visual tool designed

 Cup 1998

 The Cup collection is all about the barefoot feeling.
 Designed to be ergonomic and ultra-light, it features a two-part sole that cushions the heel and ball like protective shells.
 The upper is soft and flexible, while the insole—moulded from thick, vegetable-tanned leather—follows the foot’s natural shape for arch support and structure.
-The rubber sole is stitched on with strong thread, giving it a sturdy, handmade finish.

 Awards: Good Design Awards in Japan and the USA, Red Dot Award.